jie108/dagbagM/Simulation_scripts/README.md

 This file has the scripts for generating data for simulation.

+## simulation_continuous:
+This file has the sripts for running dagbagM with and without bootstrap and MMHC and PC-alg for simulations with the continuous nodes only

-## simulation:
+## simulation_cont+bin:
-This file has the sripts for running dagbagM, dagbagC and bnlearnD (results reported in Tables 3 and 4 in Simultion section of the manuscript).
+This file has the sripts for running dagbagM, dagbagC and bnlearnD (results reported in Tables 3 and 4 in Simultion section of the manuscript) simulations with the mixture of continuous and bnary nodes.

-## Simulation_results:
+## Simulation_results_cont+bin:
-This file has the scripts for summarizing the results obatained using simulation.R scripts.
+This file has the scripts for summarizing the results obatained using simulation_cont+bin.R scripts.

-## Run time comparison
+## Run_time_comparison
 This file has the scipt for comparing the run time (Fig. 3) of one DAG learning (no bootstrap) by DAGBagM and bnlearn R package (Scutari, 2009).

+## Run_time_comparison_adj_matrices
+This folder contains all the true adjacency matrices for different number of nods and edges used for the run time comparison between DAGBagM and bnlearn.